Junín virus: Disease and epidemiology

-A member of the genus Mammarenavirus, Argentinian mammarenavirus characteristically causes Argentine hemorrhagic fever (AHF).
+A member of the genus Mammarenavirus, Junín virus characteristically causes Argentine hemorrhagic fever (AHF).
 AHF leads to severe compromise of the vascular, neurological and immune systems and has a mortality rate between 20 and 30%.
 Symptoms of the disease are conjunctivitis, purpura, petechiae and occasionally sepsis.
 The symptoms of the disease can be confusing; the condition can be mistaken for a different one, especially during the first week when it can resemble a flu.

-Since the discovery of Argentinian mammarenavirus in 1958, the geographical distribution of the pathogen, although still confined to Argentina, has expanded.
-At the time of discovery, Argentinian mammarenavirus was confined to an area of around 15,000 km2.
+Since the discovery of Junín virus in 1958, the geographical distribution of the pathogen, although still confined to Argentina, has expanded.
+At the time of discovery, Junín virus was confined to an area of around 15,000 km2.
 At the beginning of 2000, the region with reported cases grew to around 150,000 km2.
-The natural hosts of Argentinian mammarenavirus are rodents, particularly Mus musculus, Calomys spp. and Akodon azarae.
+The natural hosts of Junín virus are rodents, particularly Mus musculus, Calomys spp. and Akodon azarae.
 Direct rodent-to-human transmission only takes place when a person makes direct contact with the excrement of an infected rodent; this can occur by ingestion of contaminated food or water, inhalation of particles in urine or direct contact of an open wound with rodent feces.

+Potential therapy

+A potential novel treatment, the NMT inhibitor, has been shown to completely inhibit JUNV infection in cells based assays.